TheOdinProject/curriculum/advanced_html_css/animation/keyframes.md

 ### Learning outcomes

+This section contains a general overview of topics that you will learn in this lesson.

-* The differences between CSS transitions and CSS animations
+- The differences between CSS transitions and CSS animations.
-* How to configure animation sub-properties
+- How to configure animation sub-properties.
-* How to sequence an animation using keyframes
+- How to sequence an animation using keyframes.

 ### Animations vs transitions